Canine Sebaceous Adenitis (SA)

 The most common symptom of SA are:

-Other signs may include:
+Other signs can include:

 Diagnosing Canine Sebaceous Adenitis (SA)

-Diagnosing Sebaceous Adenitis (SA) in dogs typically involves a combination of physical examination, skin biopsy, and laboratory tests.
+Diagnosing Sebaceous Adenitis (SA) typically involves a combination of physical examination, skin biopsy, and laboratory tests.
 During the physical examination your veterinarian will look for signs of hair loss and scaling on their.
 The skin biopsy involves taking a small sample of tissue from the affected area and examining it under a microscope to look for changes in their sebaceous glands.
 Laboratory tests can also be used to look for specific antibodies associated with SA.

 Stages of Canine Sebaceous Adenitis

-Canine Sebaceous Adenitis can be split into three stages:
+SA can be split into three stages:

 Stage 1